-With Congress divided between the Republicans and Democrats, little legislative activity is expected in 2012.
-Instead, most Washington observers believe everything done this year to promote retirement savings is merely practice for 2013.
+With Congress divided between the Republicans and Democrats, little legislative activity is expected.
+Instead, most Washington observers believe everything done this year to promote retirement savings is merely practice for.

 After the November presidential election, Congress is expected to engage in comprehensive tax reform, in which the debate on retirement savings will feature prominently.
 Efforts to expand retirement coverage are mostly on hold, with most activity directed at holding on to that which currently exists.

 Throughout, it is expected that any action taken on retirement savings will occur via government agencies.
 For example, the Department of Labor is contemplating a number of regulatory actions that will impact retirement plans.
 Among the options being considered are proposals to enable the conversion of at least part of 401(k) or other employer-sponsored defined-contribution plans into an annuity.
 This is modeled after programs in the United Kingdom, Chile and several other nations.

 Also under consideration is a proposal to impose new fiduciary duties upon investment advisers and sellers of retirement products.
 This has met significant opposition from the financial services industry and many members of Congress because, if adopted, it would impose new costs that might make it difficult for them to continue to provide services for smaller accounts.